Rent control in Ontario: Current law

 Premier of Ontario Doug Ford's Conservative Government enacted legislation in 2018 such that rent control only applies to rental units created and occupied prior to November 15, 2018.
 It does not apply to new buildings, additions to existing buildings and most new basement apartments that are occupied for the first time for residential purposes after November 15, 2018.

-The Residential Tenancies Act continues to otherwise govern landlord and tenant relations in residential rental accommodations.
+The sections of the Residential Tenancies Act unrelated to rent control still govern landlord and tenant relations in residential rental accommodations for properties that are exempt from rent control.

 Annual rent increase guideline

-Since 1975, rent increases have been capped based on the Ontario Consumer Price Index.
+Since 1975, rent increases have been capped based on the Ontario Consumer Price Index (currently also capped at 2.5%).